Estimation of Camera Response Function using Prediction Consistency and Gradual Refinement with an Extension to Deep Learning: Experimental Results

 For the baseline methods, we use EdgeCRF~\cite{lin2004radiometric}, CRFNet~\cite{li2017crf} and GICRF~\cite{ng2007using}.
 Similar to ours, EdgeCRF and GICRF are not learning based methods, while CRFNet is a learning based method.
 Since the codes of EdgeCRF and CRFNet are not available, these methods are based on our implementation.
 To evaluate the accuracy of the CRF result from each method, we compute Root Mean Squares Error (RMSE) between the method's CRF result $\hat{g}(\mathrm{x})$ and the ground-truth CRF $g(\mathrm{x})$ by: $\text{RMSE} = \sqrt{\sum_{\mathrm{x}\in \mathrm{x}}(\hat{g}(\mathrm{x})-g(\mathrm{x}))^2}$ (where the ground-truth CRFs are obtained by using images with Macbeth ColorChecker~\cite{lin2004radiometric,lin2005determining,ng2007using,grossberg2004modeling} that are provided by the datasets).
 For each method, we compute the mean, median, standard deviation, minimum and maximum RMSE values obtained on the entire test set.
 The quantitative results are shown in Table~\ref{table_daytime_results} and the qualitative CRF results are shown in Fig.~\ref{figure_daynighttime_results}.
 From the results, we can observe that our CRF results are more accurate and stable than the baseline methods.

-We evaluate our method on nighttime images taken under varying illumination conditions.
+We evaluate our method on nighttime images with varying illumination conditions.
 For this, we use 20 images taken from our own NikonD80 camera, and 30 images from the SID dataset~\cite{chen2018learning} taken from Sony$\alpha$7s camera.
-For patch selection, the same parameters used in the daytime experiment are used, except for $\tau_\text{us}$ which is relaxed to 0.02 to allow more patches if the images are low-light.
-We compare our method with the baseline methods, results corresponding to which are shown in Table~\ref{table_nighttime_results} and Fig.~\ref{figure_daynighttime_results} respectively.
+For patch selection, the same parameters used in the daytime experiments are used, except for $\tau_\text{us}$ which is relaxed to 0.02 to allow more patches if the images are low-light.
+We compare our method with the baseline methods, results corresponding to which are shown in Table~\ref{table_nighttime_results} and Fig.~\ref{figure_daynighttime_results}.
 We can again observe the better performance of our method compared to the baseline methods.

 The methods of EdgeCRF and GICRF rely on edges and non-locally planar pixels for their respective algorithms, which can be erroneous under general noisy and nighttime conditions.
 Especially when the images are near low-light, most of the patches are noisy and nearly achromatic, and they cannot be used for CRF estimation (Sec.~\ref{sec_noiseaffect}).
 In contrast, our method estimates the CRF by taking into account the reliability of the patches in generating the CRF estimate.
 As observed in Sec.~\ref{sec_noiseaffect}, even if there is a single reliable patch in an image (which can come from the relatively well-illuminated regions in a low-light image), the CRF can be reliably estimated.
 In addition, contrast to the one-attempt optimisation used by these methods, we use a gradual refinement scheme to gradually improve the CRF results.
 These factors contribute to our method's better performance for both general daytime and well-to-dim-lit nighttime images.